grinnell-cs/csc151-images/_eboards/eboard07-2.md

 > Yes.
 Tokens are my way of encouraging you to make sure you make an appropriate start on mini-projects.

+When do we make up quizzes?

+> Option 1: During the next quiz day, there will (usually) be make-ups for past quizzes.
+(They aren't identical.)

+> Option 2: On the SoLA (take-home exams).

+Can you tell us more about take-home exams?

+> Yes, when I distribute them.
+But not today.

+Is it okay that I learned things from the Racket Web site and cited them?

+> Yes.

+When redoing a mini-project do I have to start over?

+> Generally, no. Just fix the parts that we tell you need fixing.

 ### Readings